Odakyu 50000 series VSE: Interior

+The interior's vaulted ceiling was the namesake for the train type.

-The 50000 series trains have the driver's cab located above the passenger saloon, giving passengers a view out of the front of the train.
+The 50000 series trains' driver's cabs were located above the passenger saloon, giving passengers a view out of the front of the train.
 This arrangement was used on earlier Odakyu Romancecar trains, although discontinued with the 30000 series EXE trains.

 Formation

-The sets are formed as follows.
+The sets were formed as follows.